Eyelid Surgery Procedure

 Which Type of Eyelid Surgery Procedure Can Be Used to Reduce Signs of Ageing?

 The most common type of procedure used to reduce the signs of ageing around the eyes is the blepharoplasty or eyelid reduction.
-During this procedure, a cosmetic surgeon will remove excess skin and protruding fat.
+During this procedure, a cosmetic surgery will remove excess skin and protruding fat.
 By doing so, the patient is left with a more alert and rejuvenated appearance.
 In addition to that, the patient will also experience less morning swelling of the eyes.

 A blepharoplasty may vary from patient to patient.
 Some patients only need the removal of excess skin, while other patients mainly suffer from protruding fat.
 There are also patients who need both fat and excess skin removed, so this can have an impact on the type of blepharoplasty you need.
 For example, patients who only need fat removal from the lower eyelids will need a trans-conjunctival blepharoplasty, a procedure where the fat can be removed from the inside of the lower eyelid, so there is no need for any external incision.